 Make sure that all of the building occupants can clearly hear the alarm if activated.
 Therefore, you have to make sure that the sound of the alarm will reach every area of the building, and reach it clearly.
 Furthermore, in cases where some occupants are hard of hearing, you need to make the necessary adjustments.
 You need to make sure the volume of the alarm is loud enough so all can hear it, or in some cases, you can add a visual notification along with the audio.

 Reducing False Alarms

-Finally, you want to think about reducing false alarms.
 There are several reasons why you want to make it a main priority that your alarm system is not triggered by false alarms.
 Firstly, fire departments hold the building owner responsible for their trips to the building, and if they are summoned by a false alarm, that will cost the owner.
 Secondly, false alarms will cause downtime in the production of the facility, as it will require occupants to evacuate.
 Finally, if occupants continually hear false alarms, they may become desensitized, and no longer take the alarm seriously.

+Keep your property safe, and alert emergency responders without fail!
 For more information on fire protection system design, contact Balanced Comfort today!